Bitcoin-com/developer.bitcoin.com/src/data/docs/wormhole/getting-started.md

 ### Usage

-Use the [scaffold generator](./new.html), or manually import Wormole into your code:
+Use the [scaffold generator](./new.html), or manually import Wormhole into your code:

 ```js
 let Wormhole = require('wormhole-sdk/lib/Wormhole').default